Kotlin/kotlinx.serialization/docs/serializers.md

 <!--- TEST LINES_START
 Exception in thread "main" kotlinx.serialization.SerializationException: Serializer for class 'Date' is not found.
-Please ensure that class is marked as '@Serializable' and that serialization plugin is applied.
+Please ensure that class is marked as '@Serializable' and that the serialization compiler plugin is applied.
 -->

 <!--- INCLUDE